 The Aviation Law Review: United Kingdom

-The United Kingdom has three constituent legal jurisdictions: England and Wales, Scotland, and Northern Ireland.2 However, civil aviation is regulated at national level.
+The United Kingdom of Great Britain and Northern Ireland (UK) has three constituent legal jurisdictions: England and Wales, Scotland and Northern Ireland.2 However, civil aviation is regulated at the national level.
 The UK government department responsible for civil aviation is the Department for Transport (DfT).3 The Secretary of State for Transport (SST), who heads that department, is charged by statute with the general duty of organising, carrying out and encouraging measures for the development of civil aviation; designing, developing and producing civil aircraft; promoting safety and efficiency in the use thereof; researching questions relating to air navigation; and organising, carrying out and encouraging measures for safeguarding the health of persons on board aircraft.4 The SST is also charged with carrying out specific duties in furtherance of the interests of air transport users regarding airport operation services.5 The SST is given a wide range of statutory powers in relation to the discharge of these duties.6

 The principal regulator of civil aviation in the UK is the Civil Aviation Authority (CAA).7 It is a statutory body, with its constitution, functions and duties set by the Civil Aviation Acts of 1982 and 2012 as amended (CA Act 1982 and CA Act 2012 respectively).

-The CAA has the general objective that it must perform its functions in the manner that it considers best calculated to ensure that British airlines10 provide air transport services that satisfy all substantial categories of public demand11 at the lowest charges consistent with a high standard of safety in operating the services, an economic return to efficient operators on the sums invested in providing the services and securing the sound development of the UK's civil air transport industry.
-In addition, it aims to further the reasonable interests of users of air transport services.12
+The CAA has the general objective that it must perform its functions in the manner that it considers best calculated to ensure that British airlines10 provide air transport services that satisfy all substantial categories of public demand11 at the lowest charges consistent with a high standard of safety in operating the services, an economic return to efficient operators on the sums invested in providing the services and securing the sound development of the UK's civil air transport industry; and to further the reasonable interests of users of air transport services.12

 As a matter of UK law, an international treaty or convention does not have direct domestic effect.
 Accordingly, even when signed and ratified by the UK, an international treaty or convention will only have domestic legal effect when incorporated into UK law by statute, whether directly or indirectly.